Install the PawPlacer SDK from npm for the fastest path to our public API: https://www.npmjs.com/package/pawplacer-sdk.

 apiUrl | Base URL of the PawPlacer API (defaults to production). |

-apiKey | Server-side API key.
-Required for all non-public operations. |
+apiKey | Server-side API key for the PawPlacer public API.
+Required for all SDK calls. |

 timeout | Request timeout in milliseconds (default 30000). |